Animoid/icub_simulator_vagrant/README.md

 # iCub Simulator Vagrant

 This repo provides a Vagrantfile to create a virtual machine using the VirtualBox software hypervisor.
-After setup is complete you will have a single CoreOS virtual machine running on your local machine.
+After setup is complete you will have a single linux desktop virtual machine running on your local machine.

 ## Before you Begin